Warren8824/XRP-Insight/CONTRIBUTING.md

 ### 4. Make Your Changes
 - Make your changes in the project.
-- Ensure your code adheres to the Style Guide and passes Black and Flake8 checks (details below).
+- Ensure your code adheres to the Style Guide and passes Black checks (details below).
 - Make sure your changes do not break any existing functionality.
 Running tests is always a good idea.

 ### 5. Code Formatting